dsanson/termpdf/README.md

 # README for termpdf

-`termpdf` is a barebones inline terminal pdf viewer that relies on [iTerm2's support of inline images][].
+`termpdf` is a barebones inline terminal pdf (and djvu and tif) viewer that relies on [iTerm2's support of inline images][].
 Inline image support was added in iTerm 2.9, so for the moment you will need to install [the beta test release or a nightly build](https://iterm2.com/downloads.html).